 At ISWA, we believe students should experience leadership opportunities in order to learn the art of building relationships within teams, defining identities, and achieving tasks effectively.

 Gaining leadership traits and assuming leadership roles allows students to identify and display effective communication and interpersonal skills.
 It is a wonderful way to build confidence early in life.

-The ISWA Student Council is made up of representatives from both Secondary School and Primary School.
-The Council meets once a fortnight and the students run the parliamentarian meetings themselves.
-They discuss ways of promoting school spirit and overseeing fundraising events such as Halloween, Spirit Day, and other individual class or group activities.
-Student Council members practise leadership skills, teamwork, open-mindedness, and collaboration within the ISWA school community.
+ISWA’s Student Council is made up of representatives from both Secondary School and Primary School.
+The Council meets regularly and the students run the parliamentarian meetings themselves.
+They discuss ways of promoting school spirit, raising student awareness of community projects and problem-solving student needs through new equipment and process change.

 A further 16 leadership opportunities are available for students, who may become House Captains, through the ISWA House System.